Skip to content

 Flame Graph

-• Each Span block on the Flame Graph corresponds to its service color.
+• Each span box on the flame graph corresponds to the color of its service (service).

-Thus, it is very intuitive to perceive which service requests are currently executing in the Trace from the Flame Graph.
-(Service color generation logic: when users log into the workspace to access the APM module, Guance automatically generates colors based on the service name, and this color integration will inherit to the link Explorer and other analysis pages)
+Thus, it is very intuitive to perceive from the flame graph which services are involved in the current trace execution.
+(Service color generation logic: when users log into their workspace to access the APM module, Guance will automatically generate colors based on the service name, and this color integration will be inherited on pages like the trace Explorer for analysis.)

-• Span blocks default display: current Span resource (resource) or operation (operation), duration (duration), and whether there is an error (status = error).
+• By default, each span block displays: the resource (resource) or operation (operation), duration (duration), and whether an error exists (status = error).

-• Each Span tooltip displays the corresponding resource (resource), duration (duration), and overall time consumption ratio.
+• Each span hint displays the resource (resource), duration (duration), and overall time consumption percentage.

 Service List

-The service list on the right side of the Flame Graph shows the service names, colors, and the ratio of execution time to total execution time for services involved in the current Trace.
+The service list on the right side of the flame graph shows the service names, colors, and the ratio of execution time for services invoked in the current trace.

-Note: If the service name is displayed as None, it indicates that the current trace did not find a top-level Span with parent_id = 0.
+Note: If the service name is displayed as "None," it means that no top-level span with parent_id = 0 was found in the current trace.

-1. Full-screen viewing/restoring default size: Click the full-screen icon in the upper-right corner of the trace details to expand horizontally and view the flame graph.
-Click the restore default size icon to return to the details page.
+1. Full-screen view/restore default size: Click the full-screen view icon in the upper-right corner of the trace details to horizontally expand the flame graph for the trace; click the restore default size icon to return to the details page.

-2. Expand/collapse mini-map: Click the expand/collapse mini-map icon on the left side of the trace details to quickly view the flame graph by selecting intervals, dragging, or scrolling in the mini-map.
+2. Expand/collapse the mini-map: Click the expand/collapse mini-map icon on the left side of the trace details to quickly view the flame graph by selecting intervals, dragging, or scrolling on the mini-map.

-4. Collapse lower Tab details: Click the collapse button to hide the lower Tab details area.
+4. Collapse the Tab details below: Click the collapse button to hide the Tab details display area below.

-5. Double-click Span: Amplify the display of the selected Span in the middle of the flame graph to quickly locate and view contextually related Spans.
+5. Double-click Span: In the middle of the flame graph, enlarge the display of the span to quickly locate and view its context-related spans.

-6. Click service name on the right: Highlight the corresponding Span; clicking again restores the default selection of all Spans.
-You can click the service name to quickly filter and view Spans corresponding to the service.
+6. Click the service name on the right: Highlight the corresponding span, and clicking the service name again restores the default selection of all spans.
+You can quickly filter and view spans corresponding to the service by clicking the service name.

 Special Notes

-Due to multi-threading or asynchronous tasks, spans may overlap in actual drawing:
+Due to multi-threading or asynchronous tasks, relationships between spans in actual drawing may include:

 • Sibling spans under the same parent may overlap.